 Hair weaving is mainly done to change up someone’s hairstyle or to cover up hair loss problems such as thinning, patchiness, or baldness.

-Whatever the reason, with hair weaving or hair extension you should expect a more lasting effect; totally the opposite of a wig that you can take right off at the end of your day.
+Whatever the reason, with hair weaving or hair extension, you should expect a more lasting effect, totally the opposite of a wig that you can take a right off at the end of your day.

-Hair weaving can be glued, clipped, or sewn which makes it feel more secure since they are attached to individual strands of the hair.
-This also makes it to last longer since they work with existing natural hair keeping it in place.
+Hair weaving can be glued, clipped, or sewn, making it feel more secure since they are attached to individual hair strands.
+This also makes it last longer since they work with existing natural hair keeping it in place.

-When done properly by a salon professional, hair extensions can last up to two months, it also depends on how well you take care of your hair weave.
-By that time you will need to do a touch-up.
+Hair extensions can last up to two months; it also depends on how well you take care of your hair weave.
+By that time, you will need to do a touch-up.

 How Much Does A Hair Weave Cost?